CS2project/CS2_project/README.md

-# A restaurant management system
+# A restaurant management system for Bandera cafe